Bali Travel Tips

 4. The Gili Islands

 The Gili Islands are east of Bali (a 1-2 hour boat ride) and are stunning islands for snorkeling, relaxing and swimming in blue tropical waters.
 I have been to Gili Meno (and enjoyed snorkeling with the turtles there) but after Covid, there are only 2 restaurants open on the whole island.
 So, I would recommend looking on Airbnb.com or Booking.com for places to stay on Gili Air instead.
-Gili Air has some great restaurants and is a little more active.
+Gili Air has some great restaurants (like Rowies Restaurant) and is a little more active.
+I've also stayed at Kuno villas on Gili Tarwangan, which is a stunning place to stay.

 5. Mt.
 Batur Area